 No. Unlike other CSU campuses whose Film/TV programs are "impacted", our program is currently open to all students in good standing at CSUDH.
 In an impacted program, you have to compete with other students in order to be accepted into the major because there is not enough room for all the students who want to major in that program.
 As such, you may not get accepted into your chosen major if it is impacted; however, if you are accepted at CSUDH, you will be able to get into our Film &Television Production program as a major.

 Will I get the opportunity to work as an intern in the television/film industry while in school?

 Yes.
-In fact, all TV majors are required to serve an internship in the industry so that they will have some real world experience before they graduate.
+In fact, all majors are required to serve an internship in the industry so that they will have some real world experience before they graduate.
 The good news is that many of our interns are offered jobs as a result of their work at these internships.
-That is why it is best to do your internship during your last semester on campus... because if you are offered a job at your intern site, you will be able to work full time, regardless of the schedule, without having to worry about returning to campus to complete courses for your degree.
+That is why it is best to do your internship during your last semester on campus... because if you are offered a job at your internship site, you will be able to work full time, regardless of the schedule, without having to worry about returning to campus to complete courses for your degree.
 In other words, you will have completed all your degree requirements by the conclusion of your internship. (see Industry Evaluations of our Student Interns)

 What types of jobs are available in the television/film industry after I graduate with this degree?